 Parenting with your partner means you both have to be on the same page.
 You don’t want your kids to ask one of you for something after having failing asked the other one.
+When you and your partner agree with and practice positive parenting techniques your children know what is expected of them.
+Positive parenting techniques take practice.
 You may need to compromise, but this will make you seem united to your kids – arguing in front of them about what you should do is a definite no-no.

 Eating Meals Together

 Many families have mad schedules, which makes it a little tough to eat meals together.
+Family meals are a place where family members gather and nourish their body and their soul.
 However, you don’t have to have dinner together, if that’s too tough.
 Have breakfast together if that’s easier.
-Eating together will forge a stronger bond and encourage more quality time spent together.
+Eating together as a family will forge a stronger bond and encourage more quality time spent together.

 Do you have anything in common with these happy families?
 What are you going to change?
 Leave your thoughts below!